input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>Default value: none.
     <br/>&nbsp;
 8.  `--listen IP:PORT`
-    <br>Specify IP-address and port node uses to listen requests.
+    <br>Specify IP-address and port node uses to listen requests from other nodes.
     <br/>Default value: `0.0.0.0:3000`.
     <br/>**Please make sure that IP-address and port are accessible, otherwise work of the node isn't guaranteed**.
     <br/>&nbsp;